 Six fewer clicks.
 A faster path for students.
-This is how I redesigned USF Mobile.
+This is how I redesigned the USF Mobile app.

 The USFMobile app was designed to provide students access to key University of San Francisco resources.
 As a current USF student, I found the app to be inconvenient to use on a day to day basis.
 In response, I set out to redesign the mobile app into resource that is easy to use for students on the go.